How to determine which plugins to deactivate.

 If you don’t save the options, you will see only a preview.

-Preview the page with and without the few plugins that you are not sure about.
-If the page loading is very similar, keep the plugins active.
-If on the contrary, you notice a difference, disable one plugin after the other to find the cause of bad performance.
+Preview the page with and without the uncertain plugins.
+If page loading is very similar, keep the plugins active.
+Otherwise, disable one plugin at a time to identify the cause of performance issues.